 - Offers referrals for community-based services to those families not eligible for or who refuse HF services.

-- Provides written assessments to Program Manager within 48 hours and provides input on assignment of family to FSS.
+- Provides written assessments to the Program Manager within 48 hours and provides input on the assignment of the family to FSS.

 - Works a schedule of forty hours per week at all times that are convenient to the families being assessed.